 3. Offer a variety of ways to get involved.

-It’s difficult for a supporter to build a relationship with a nonprofit if communication is limited to donation requests.
-While it is important to request donations on a routine basis to increase supporters’ value, make sure you’re sharing a variety of ways to get involved, such as:
+Build meaningful relationships with supporters by reaching out with more than just donation requests.
+While it’s important to ask for gifts on a routine basis, make sure you’re sharing a variety of ways to get involved, such as:

 4. Demonstrate impact.